AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 ### Adding software to the environment and tracking installed software

-If there is additional software you intend to use for a module or discover is required, you can add it with the `conda install` command when the environment is activated.
+If there is additional software you intend to use or discover is required for a module, you can add it with the `conda install` command when the environment is activated.
 Follow installing with an update to the `environment.yml` file with that package and the dependencies that were installed.

 For example, to install the `pandas` package and record it in the `environment.yml` file, you would run the following commands: